 The study sought to examine whether family violence took place at night.
 The results from the household heads show 181 out of 330 (54.8%) strongly agreed that family violence took place at night, 68 out of 330 (20.6%) agreed, 39 out of 330 (11.8%) were neutral, 12 out of 330 (3.6%) while those who strongly disagreed were 30 out of 330 (9.1%) out of a total of 338 questionnaires returned from the field for analysis.
 The results from the table 4.11 show 54.8% and 20.6% (75.4%) agreed that family violence took place at night.
 The results significantly show family violence takes place at night.
-The reason for the violence could be frustration and aggression due failure to attain daily family needs.
-This type of violence occurs in families encountering challenges of resource or poverty cycles.
+The results significantly show family violence takes encountering challenges of resource or poverty cycles.
 The household heads that cannot provide family support because they are frustrated and may resort to violence against family members.